How to improve English accent and pronunciation

 One of the most common requests from my ESL clients is “I want to improve my English pronunciation.
 I want my accent to sound more (in this case) American.”
-There are practices I recommend to my ESL clients to improve their English pronunciation on their own, and if they wish, to modify their English accent to sound more like a native-English-speaker in this region.
+There are practices I recommend to my ESL clients who wish to modify their English accent to sound more like a native-English-speaker.
+And they can improve their English pronunciation online!
+By themselves!
+(This blog was originally published on January 4, 2022.
+It was updated November 1, 2024.)

 What can we learn from Sidney Poitier?
 He chose someone who has clear pronunciation.
-The host was on radio.
+The host was on a live radio show.
+There was no “take 2.”
 He had to speak clearly!
-So choosing someone with the kind of clear pronunciation and accent you want to imitate is a start.

 Then Sidney imitated the host.
 Inflection, clarity, everything.
 He kept at this until the new speaking style became a part of him.

-One of the elements in this kind of imitation is music–music of a language.
+Listening for the inflection and rhythm of a language is in some ways similar to listening to music.
+Except in this case, it’s music of a language.
 You have listened to people speaking English with a British, Australian, Hawaiian, Indian, Chinese, Japanese, Spanish accent, right?
 Why is it easier to understand some and not others?

-Same with language.
 Some languages are spoken with more staccato.
 Some sound more melodic.
-Some put the inflection at the end of a sentence instead of the middle.
+Some put the inflection at the end of a sentence, some elsewhere in the sentence.

 So when you start imitating someone whose accent and pronunciation you like, observe the length of the syllables, where is the inflection placed, when does the voice go up, and when does it come down.
 When you begin, just listen.
 When you have become accustomed to the music of this person, then start imitating.